alcio313/hydronTwin/README.md

 Welcome to the **HydRON Digital Twin (DT) Builder and GUI Monitor**, an interactive simulation environment designed for real-time visualization, configuration, and analysis of multi-layer satellite constellations (LEO, MEO, GEO) and their ground communications network, inspired by the [ESA HydRON Project (High Throughput Optical Network)](https://resilience.esa.int/archives/partnership-projects/hydron).

-Developed in Rust using the `egui` immediate-mode GUI framework, this project implements high-fidelity orbital mechanics, attitude control systems (ADCS), atmospheric attenuation models, and dynamic network routing simulation.
+Developed in Rust using the `egui` immediate-mode GUI framework, this project implements high-fidelity orbital mechanics, attitude control systems (ADCS), atmospheric attenuation models, and multi-hop laser network routing with relay-to-relay forwarding.
+The interface is fully responsive: a single reflowing layout that scales from desktop to touchscreen, with pinch-to-zoom and drag-to-rotate on the 3D globe.

 🚀🎮 **Try the Live Web Demo**: [alcio313.github.io/hydronTwin](https://alcio313.github.io/hydronTwin/)